 Pickets should be stationed at all vehicle entrances and, where possible, march on public sidewalks that cross such entrances.
-Your picketing on the sidewalk across driveways at property entrances may cause entering or exiting vehicles to slow down, but you cannot picket so as to actually prevent or unreasonably delay the vehicle from entering or exiting.
-But you can offer drivers your flyer and encourage them to turn around.
+Your picketing on the sidewalk across driveways at property entrances may cause entering or exiting vehicles to slow down in order to enter or exit without running into you as you picket across the driveway, but you cannot picket so as to actually prevent or unreasonably delay the vehicle from entering or exiting via the driveway.
+But as the vehicle is passing over the driveway across the sidewalk, you can offer the driver a political flyer about your protest.
+As the car is entering the parking lot, encourage the driver to turn around.

 But different rules may apply at construction sites or where the company you're picketing is only there occasionally, for example, when its employees are delivering goods there.

 If the employer has set up a special gate for the workers you are trying to reach you may be limited to that location.
 And if you are only picketing a jobsite because some workers come there every now and then you may have to limit your picketing to the times when they are on the site.
 Talk to your union to get instructions about any special rules that may apply.